FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 verify if it's up and running:

     - ``connected`` is true when you switch on your provisioned robot.
-The agent on the robot has contacted the master to advertise his presence in the platform and the master agent recognise him as one the the robot provisioned by the user
+The agent on the robot has contacted the master to advertise its presence in the platform and the master agent recognise him as one the the robot provisioned by the user

-    - ``paired`` is true when the robot is associated with a server (as his brain) and his role is defined (the service logic used for the robot at provisioning time is running)
+    - ``paired`` is true when the robot is associated with a server (as its brain) and its role is defined (the service logic used for the robot at provisioning time is running)

 .. _Create brains: